andycasey/moog/README.rst

 synthesis tasks.
 The typical use of MOOG is to assist in the determination of the chemical composition of a star.*

+The current `MOOG <http://www.as.utexas.edu/~chris/moog.html>`_ version hosted by this repository is the February, 2013 version.

 Installation
 ------------